joshspicer/joshspicer-com-new/_posts/2018-06-28-root-pixel-1-verizon.md

 This morning I saw a [post](https://forum.xda-developers.com/pixel-xl/how-to/how-to-unlock-bootloader-verizon-pixel-t3796030) on the xda forums by user **burduli**, illustrating how he unlocked the bootloader on a Verizon Pixel.
 His article was posted on May 27th, 2018.
 It's taken almost **two years** since the phone's release for this simple bootloader workaround to be found!
 <br><br>
-The steps are as follows, adapted slightly based on my experience installing on Ubuntu:
+The steps are as follows, adapted slightly based on my experience and environment (Ubuntu):

 1. Remove Google account and PIN/Fingerprint from your device.
 2. Eject sim card from your device.